 Climate change is having an increasingly disastrous effect on our planet and the lives of millions around the world.
 To help slow climate change, we believe everyone can and should play their part in reducing carbon emissions.
 Meelunie included.
 It starts with taking responsibility and acknowledging your impact as an organisation.
 For example, in the case of Meelunie, climate change will affect our sourcing regions.
 For farmers in high-risk areas it’s going to become ever more difficult to cultivate crops and make a living.
 So we want to ensure the farmers in our value chains have a bright future.
 Because it is the right thing to do.
 But also because ensuring their future will safeguard the sourcing and trading of Meelunie’s products.
-For this reason, we’ve extended our risk management to incorporate a new climate strategy that includes achieving and maintaining carbon neutrality.
+For this reason, we’ve extended our risk management to incorporate a new climate strategy that includes achieving and maintaining carbon neutrality by compensation.

 Our carbon neutrality covers all our own business operations.
 This includes our offices, warehousing operations and employee mobility.
 Our carbon footprint calculations are based on the Greenhouse Gas Protocol: Corporate Accounting and Reporting Standard, which identifies three so-called ‘scopes’.
 The emissions in scope 1 and 2 are those on which we have a direct influence, such as gas and electricity usage in our offices and fuel consumption by company cars.
 Scope 3 emissions are indirect emissions on which we have less influence.
 We’ve therefore decided to include in our calculations all our scope 1 and 2 emissions, plus those scope 3 emissions over which we have some influence, such as emissions from business travel, employee commuting and office supplies.